verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 To configure Alertmanager to send alerts as SMTP notifications, complete the following steps:

-1. Create a secret named `smtp-secret` in the `verrazzano-monitoring` namespace which contains the SMTP server credentials.
+1. Create a secret named `smtp-secret` in the `verrazzano-monitoring` namespace that contains the SMTP server credentials.
 For example:
 {{< clipboard >}}
 <div class="highlight">